Project Sherpa is a one of a kind program available through Hospice Savannah’s Edel Caregiver Institute.

-It consists of a number of retired physicians and oral surgeons who volunteer to accompany care recipients who request this service to their medical appointments with the consent of the attending physician.
+It consists of a number of retired physicians who volunteer to meet caregivers and their care recipient at their medical appointments with the consent of their attending physician.

 The role of the medical sherpa is to clarify what the attending physician tells the patient and ask pertinent questions the patient may not think to ask.

 If there is a treatment decision to be made, the sherpa explains the treatment options to the patient, but does not offer to make the decision.